Trebossalol/discord-bot-24-7-music/README.md

 # Discord-Bot 24/7 Music

-This bot joins a fixed voice channel and plays the music in the music folder forever.
+This bot joins a fixed voice channel and plays the music in the `music` folder 24/7.

 ## Adding Music

-Just place the MP3 files into the music folder and restart the containers using the following command:
+Just place your MP3 files into the music folder and restart the containers using the following command:

 ```sh
 npm run docker:restart